 After buffing the squad, you can move into attacking mobs.
-In general, there is a period that using heals can be detrimental.
+In general, there is a period where using heals can be detrimental.
 If a member moves into the window that triggers a mob, but does not force aggro, a heal placed at this time can cause the mob to aggro on the Cleric.
-This is the bed.
 Generally, it is best to IronHeart your tank a couple of times before they move into aggro on a mob, then, once they have established a solid hold on aggro, you can begin IronHeart blessing again.

-As for other members.
-It is important to keep an eye on them to make sure they are not taking damage and if they are, apply Ironheart blessing, or whatever Heal is appropriate for the situation.
-But sparingly, you do not want to use up all your mana in a secondary situation.
+As for other members, it is important to keep an eye on them to make sure they are not taking damage.
+If they are, apply IronHeart blessing, or whatever Heal is appropriate for the situation.
+But do so sparingly; you do not want to use up all your mana in a secondary situation.
 If your tank fails, the chances are your squad will fail.

 There are two basic Cleric builds in the world.
 There is the pure, robe-wearing Cleric, then there is the Hybrid Light armor-wearing Cleric.
 Both have their ups and downs and I am not really against either of them.
 I lean towards pure.
 Just like with all my characters I tend to lean to what they were made for.
 But a light armor Cleric is solid.